AWS Encrypting Data at Rest – Whitepaper – Certification

 • Amazon EC2 server sends an authenticated request to AWS KMS to create a volume key.

-• AWS KMS generates this volume key, encrypts it using the master key, and returns the plaintext volume key and the encrypted volume key to the Amazon EC2 server.
+• AWS KMS generates this volume key, encrypts it using the KMS key, and returns the plaintext volume key and the encrypted volume key to the Amazon EC2 server.

 • Plaintext volume key is stored in memory to encrypt and decrypt all data going to and from your attached EBS volume.